On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Quantum Evolution of the Homogeneous Component

 \subsection{Dealing with Branch Cuts in $V(x)$ at Complex $x$}

 The above discussion is straightforwardly generalised to potentials whose analytic continuations are meromorphic in the region of the complex plane containing the singularity and which are symmetric under reflection through it.
 Some additional considerations are needed to deal with potentials, like that of interest in this paper, which possess branch points in the relevant region of the complex plane.

-Let us start by considering the general problem of constructing the semiclassical wavefunction in a theory where $V(x)$ possesses branch points somewhere off the real axis (Figure \ref{bp}).
-Since $V(x)$ is real on the real $x$-axis, the branch points will occur in complex conjugate pairs.
-The branch points imply that $V(x)$ is only single valued on a nontrivial cover of the complex $x$-plane consisting of a set of Riemann sheets glued together across the branch cuts, which indicate the passage from one Riemann sheet to the next.
-A classical trajectory which runs into a branch cut should be continued onto the next Riemann sheet, upon which the potential $V(x)$ takes a different set of values at the corresponding complex coordinate $x$.
-For example, if $V(x) = \ln (x^2+a^2)$ with $a$ real, then there are two branch points at $x=\pm ia$.
-If we cross a branch cut emanating from one of them the potential changes by $\pm 2 \pi i$ as we pass onto the next Riemann sheet.
+In earlier versions of this work on the prepring archive, an elaborate prescription was given for how to construct the image wavefunction given Gaussian initial conditions for the original wavefunction.
+This involved complex solutions crossing branch cuts, and corresponding adjustments of the initial conditions for the image wavefunction.
+It turns out, however, that most of these relatively complicated details will not be important for the computations we will do in the present paper, so we have chosen to omit them here.
+What is important, is that near the final coordinate $x_f$ the branch of the potential $V$ should be chosen such that $V$ is real at $x_f$, so that Schr\"odinger's equation is satisfied with the correct potential.